On the renormalization of the one-pion exchange potential and the consistency of Weinberg's power counting: Cutoff dependence of the NN phase shifts

 Based on the above arguments, one might expect the ultraviolet cutoff of the order of the chiral symmetry breaking scale, i.e. $\Lambda_\chi \sim 1$ GeV, to be a reasonable choice.
 On the other hand, the radius of convergence of the chiral expansion for the NN scattering amplitude cannot exceed $| \vec p \, | \sim M_\rho /2 \sim 400$ MeV since e.g.~the left--hand cut associated with the $\rho$--meson exchange cannot be properly reproduced in chiral EFT at any finite order.
-A (numerically) similar estimation follows also from the fact that chiral EFT without explicit pions is only applicable below the pion production threshold.
+A (numerically) similar estimation follows also from the fact that the formulation of chiral EFT based on the nucleon--nucleon potential with no explicit pions is only applicable below the pion production threshold.
 These arguments suggest that even significantly smaller values of $\Lambda$ in Eq.~(\ref{reg_fun}) might be sufficient.
 A detailed discussion on the choice of ultraviolet cutoff and its role in renormalization of the Schr\"odinger equation is given by Lepage \cite{Lepage:1997,Lepage:2000}.
 He argued that the coordinate--space (momentum--space) cutoff should not be decreased (increased) beyond the critical value, after which the description of the data stops to improve.
 Taking the cutoff near this critical point is the most efficient choice.